-Non-native speakers of English must have a minimum TOEFL score of 500 (or equivalent) for full-time enrollment in the program.
-Candidates who have been admitted to the MAIS program with a lower score must first enroll in the AUI Language Center on a full-time basis.
+Non-native speakers of English or those who do not have a degree from an English medium university are required to have a minimum TOEFL score of 550 (or equivalent) for full-time enrollment in the program; applicants with scores between 500 and 549 may enroll in the AUI Language Center on either a full time or part-time basis.
+During their English language training they cannot take any content courses, but may take not-for-credit Arabic language courses.